stroncium/hx-async/README.md

         async(delay(100));
         trace('realized we dont care about this error');
       }
-      //other errors will go to callback
+      //other errors would have gone to callback

       try{
         async(throwAsyncErrorIfTrue(false, 'error 1'));